we are still Seven Strong

 Here for You

 Seven Strong is about seven colleges, five satellites, and a network of Chicagoans building each other up and supporting a promising future for all.
 City Colleges is committed to your education.

-Each of our seven colleges—Richard J. Daley, Harold Washington, Kennedy-King, Malcolm X, Olive-Harvey, Harry S Truman, and Wilbur Wright—are all accepting students for the fall 2020 semester.
+Each of our seven colleges—Richard J. Daley, Harold Washington, Kennedy-King, Malcolm X, Olive-Harvey, Harry S Truman, and Wilbur Wright—are accepting students for the spring 2021 semester.